Visa Debit: Canada

 In Canada, virtually all domestic debit card transactions are processed over the Interac network, though several financial institutions have also permitted PIN-based ATM transactions internationally over the Visa-owned Plus Network.
 However, Interac's dominance has left little room for alternative debit networks such as Visa or Mastercard to be used for domestic transactions.

 Several Canadian financial institutions that primarily offer credit cards through the Visa network - including CIBC, RBC, Scotiabank, and TD - currently offer Visa Debit, either through a dual-network co-badged card which also works on Interac (CIBC, Scotia and TD), or as a "virtual" card used alongside the customer's existing Interac debit card (RBC).
 Both options ensure customers can perform point-of-sale transactions or ATM withdrawals as usual via Interac, but use the Visa network to process online, phone, and international transactions, none of which are well-supported by Interac.
-(The latter does have its own online payment service, Interac Online, which co-badged Visa cards are not eligible for.)
+(The latter did have its own online payment service, Interac Online, which co-badged Visa cards were not eligible for.
+Interac Online was discontinued on October 31, 2024.)

 For the dual-network cards, in-person transactions within Canada are processed on the Interac network, but international transactions, as well as online and phone orders through Canadian retailers, are processed through the Visa network.
 (However, Canadian retailers must specifically allow for Visa Debit transactions, even if they already accept Visa credit cards.)
 "Virtual Visa Debit" works similarly; customers use their existing Interac debit cards for in-person transactions (and Interac Online) in Canada, but are also provided with a secondary "virtual" Visa card (i.e. card number, expiry, and CVV2) which can be used for online and phone transactions (but not point-of-sale, in Canada or internationally).

 Although Visa floated the prospect of competing directly with Interac in regards to point-of-sale transactions in 2009, there has been no indication since 2010 that it is continuing to pursue this option.